CapstoneROV/NYUAD-ROV-Capstone-Repo/README.md

 We ensure the ROS environment is always ready by sourcing it in the bashrc file, and we set our working directory to '/capstonerov' in mounted docker container to keep our project organized.

 ## Running Docker Container with GUI support (Linux) - working
-To run the docker container and automatically build it if necessary run this(If you make any edits to files **outside** src folders rerun this):
+To run the docker container and automatically build the image if necessary run this(If you make any edits to files **outside** src folders rerun this):
 ```
 make run
 ```

-If you want to rerun the container(restart from existing image):
+If you want to rerun the container(restart from existing image, you rarely need to use this):
 ```
 make rerun
 ```